-Within the Heterodon genus there are currently 3 described North American hognose species:
+Within the Heterodon genus there are currently 3 described North American hognose species, and 1 whose status is highly debated:

 Eastern hognose (Heterodon platirhinos)